-Southeast of the Monastery of St. George Epanosifis, till 1671, there was the settlement of Livadia.
+Southeast of the Monastery of Saint George Epanosifis, till 1671, there was the settlement of Livadia.
 The village was a fief of the Patriarchate of Constantinople, which was leased to various lords of the area.
-Two names of the leasees that have survived in time are George Dalaporta (1332) and Stephen Foscarini (1450).
+Two names of the leasees that have survived in time are Georgios Dalaporta (1332) and Stefano Foscarini (1450).

 Over the last few centuries of the Venetian rule in Crete (16th - 17th century), the area was a fief the family Lagouvardi, who had helped at the foundation of the monastery Epanosifis.
 Indeed, one of the monks, came from that family.